This post was originally published in December 2017.

-Several years ago, I participated in a yoga intensive course which required attending classes at a local studio almost daily and first thing in the morning.
+Several years ago, I participated in an intensive yoga course, which required attending classes at a local studio almost daily and first thing in the morning.
 This was before my diagnosis, but just after I experienced my first flare-up, so fatigue was an issue for me at the time.

-I was complaining to another student while we were waiting to step into the studio about how tired I was and how I would love to have a cup of coffee (we were doing a strict detox diet as part of the course at the time).
+I was complaining to another student while we were waiting to step into the studio about how tired I was.
+We were doing a strict detox diet, and coffee was not on the approved list.
 She pulled this small bottle* out of her bag and handed it to me.

 Her: “It’s a turmeric shot.
 These things are great natural energy boosts.”

 Her: “Yeah, have you heard about it?
 It’s got all these great ayurvedic properties, but it’s been found to boost your energy naturally.
 It’s more potent than caffeine.”

 Me: “And it’s safe?”

 Her: “Absolutely.
 It’s all-natural.
 Just try half of it and let me know what you think after class.”